Flone-dnb/FBugReporter/README.md

 When you will login for the first time, the server will request you to scan a QR code with OTP.
 You have to use an app to scan a QR code for OTPs, for example, Google Authenticator and FreeOTP were confirmed to work correctly with FBugReporter.

 ### Theme Customization
-On the first start, the client will create a theme file `theme.ini` (it's located in `%LOCALAPPDATA%\FBugReporter\` on Windows and in `$XDG_CONFIG_HOME/FBugReporter/` on Linux/BSD/MacOS).
+On the first start, the client will create a theme file `theme.ini` (it's located in `%APPDATA%\FBugReporter\` on Windows and in `$XDG_CONFIG_HOME/FBugReporter/` on Linux/BSD/MacOS).
 You can customize values in this theme file.
 In order for them to be applied, restart the client.

 # Build (Manual Installation)